ItgelGanbold98/OpenAI-chatbot/README.md

 9. Locally, you can your server by running `npm run dev`, but make sure to have `"scripts": {"dev": "node server.js"},` Now, you can test your server using a tool such as Postman to verify that it is working as intended.
 <img src = 'images/postman.png' alt='postman' style={{}} />

+10. Here is an example from my portfolio, where the model is trained on my CV and has been integrated with a basic front-end.

+## That's it 🌟!
+Now, you can deploy your server wherever you'd like and connect it to your front-end.
+This was a fun project and has hopefully helped you.